willogy-team/insights--tensorflow/part5/README.md

 self.classifier = tf.keras.layers.Dense(num_classes, activation='softmax')
 ```

 Let's modify the loop above so it can adapt to this case.
-In general, everything is the same as before, we just have some modifications to adapt to the case of having more than one convolutional layer in a block.
+In general, everything is the same as before, we just need some modifications to adapt to the case of having more than one convolutional layer in a block.
 The modified loop will look like below (the idea is simple, you can read in the comment at each modified line):

 ```python
 for idx, layer in enumerate(model.layers):